impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 }
 ```

-This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L15), as well as the 4-line block of code from lines 30-33 (starting [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L30)).
+This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L15){:target="_blank" rel="noopener"}, as well as the 4-line block of code from lines 30-33 (starting [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L30){:target="_blank" rel="noopener"}).
 We run the same command as before, but we pass the “--sh” flag.
 This time we assert that commands with no “sh-” prefix in their filenames (such as the “init” command) are excluded from the printed output, and commands *with* that prefix (such as “shell”) are included.

 Next test: